Probiotic Curd: What Makes It Different and How to Make It

 Step 3: Ferment for 6-8 Hours at Steady Temperature

-Probiotic bacteria peak at around 8-12 hours.
-But the catch is this — the temperature must stay between 37-42 degrees the whole time.
-In most Indian kitchens, the room cools down at night.
+Probiotic bacteria reach their highest level at 8-12 hours.
+But there is one problem with this.
+The temperature must stay between 37-42 degrees the whole time.
+In most Indian kitchens, the room gets cooler at night.
 In winter, it drops even more.

 This is where a curd maker makes the biggest difference.
-The InstaCuppa Automatic Curd Maker (1L, Rs 1,299) holds a steady temperature throughout the fermentation window.
-Your bacteria get the exact conditions they need to multiply — no guesswork.
+The InstaCuppa Automatic Curd Maker (1L, Rs 1,299) holds a steady temperature during the whole fermentation time.
+Your bacteria get the exact conditions they need to grow.
+There is no guessing.

 Step 4: Refrigerate Right Away